-Hello, I'm Daniel Trilling -- a London-based journalist and author.
+Hello, I'm Daniel Trilling -- a freelance journalist and author based in London.
 You can contact me at daniel dot trilling at gmail dot com.
 Pic by Mari Bastashevski.

-My latest book Lights in the Distance: Exile and Refuge at the Borders of Europe is based on five years of reporting on people who come to Europe in search of asylum.
-It’s published in the UK by Picador, in the US by Verso and in Italy by Marsilio.
-Lights in the Distance won Italy's inaugural Libri contro la Fame ("Books against Hunger") literary prize, and was shortlisted for the 2019 Bread and Roses Award for Radical Publishing.
+My most recent book, Lights in the Distance: Exile and Refuge at the Borders of Europe, is published in the UK by Picador, in the US by Verso and in Italy by Marsilio.
+It won Italy's inaugural Libri contro la Fame ("Books against Hunger") literary prize and was shortlisted for the 2019 Bread and Roses Award for Radical Publishing.

-I’m also the author of Bloody Nasty People: the Rise of Britain’s Far Right, which was longlisted for the 2013 Orwell Prize.
+My first book, Bloody Nasty People: the Rise of Britain’s Far Right, was longlisted for the 2013 Orwell Prize.